Tim Patrick Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 Season Stats

-- Patrick has seen the ball thrown his way 10 times in the red zone this season, 16.4% of his team's 61 red zone pass attempts.
+- Patrick (10 red zone targets) has been the recipient of 16.4% of his team's 61 red zone pass attempts.

 - The Broncos have run 54.7% passing plays and 45.3% rushing plays this season.
 They rank 23rd in the NFL in scoring.